TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

   of the samples used for training and testing with the population we wish to make inferences about.
 We may find that it is actually quite difficult to get random samples from that population and get unbiased estimates of the performance of our model.
-We often want to be able to make inferences about what will happen if other labs try to repeat our experiment.
-If those inferences prove correct, it means that our results are 'repeatable'.
-We could (randomly or randomly within treatment groups) hold out some of the observations from an experiment conducted in our lab to use as a test set, then use the remaining observations as a training set.
-The test set will give us a better estimate of model performance we should expect in someone else's lab than the training set, but the estimate is still probably too optimistic, because all the experimental parameters are constant.
+In particular, we often want to be able to make inferences about what will happen if other labs try to repeat our experiment.
+  If our inferences would be borne out in replicate experiments conducted in other labs, it means that our results are 'repeatable'.
+In order to estimate this repeatability, we could (randomly or randomly within treatment groups) hold out some of the observations from an experiment conducted in our lab to use as a test set, then use the remaining observations as a training set.
+The test set will give us a better estimate of model performance we should expect in someone else's lab than the training set, but the estimate is still probably too optimistic, because all the experimental parameters are shared between the training and test sets.
 For instance, we are not capturing variation in day-to-day parameters, such as temperature and humidity.
-If we conducted the same experiment in our lab again, we would expect some variation in experimental parameters, which would cause the observated variable values to be systematically slightly different from those in the previous experiment.
-So using observations from the new experiment to evaluate the original model is expected to result in somewhat more pessimistic, but also more realistic estimates of model performance to be expected when other labs try to repeat the experiment.
+If we conducted the same experiment in our lab again, we would expect some variation in experimental parameters, which would cause the observed variable values to be systematically slightly different from those in the original experiment.
+So using observations from the new experiment to evaluate the original model should provide somewhat more pessimistic, but also more realistic estimates of model performance to be expected when other labs try to repeat the experiment.
 However, even a repeat experiment in our lab will not capture expected additional lab-to-lab variation due to differences in reagent lots, experimental material (their *C. elegans* 'N2' strain colony is likely genetically different from yours, due to genetic drift; their rearing conditions are likely somewhat different as well) equipment, protocols, inter-operator variation, etc. These differences introduce more systematic effects that we expect will cause the model performance to be worse than what would be estimated by repeating the experiment in our own lab.
 As a practical matter, we want to always hold out some randomly selected observations for a test set which must not be used for any aspect of training the model.
   The results from the evaluation using this test set provide some very preliminary estimates of model performance.
 We can repeat the experiment later to provide somewhat more independent, and therefore better, test sets, refining the performance estimate.
 However, the actual model performance we care about will not be known until several different labs have tried to repeat the experiment.

-Something about sample() function.

-Continuous prediction:
+A critically important feature of the evaluation results obtained using an 'independent' (or nearly so) test-set is that the validity of those results does not depend on any of the usual parametric assumptions.
+The only assumption is that both the training and test sets are randomly and indendently drawn from the same population of interest.
+That is, the results will be valid regardless of how your residual plots look.
+However, the precision of the estimates will depend on how large the test-sets are.
+  We want as large a test-set as possible in order to get a precise estimate of model performance.
+At the same time, we want as large a training-set as possible in order to get a good model in the first place.
+Modern computational tools for resolving this tension between allocating observations to training vs. test sets will be presented when we discuss cross-validation in the next course (Multivariate statistics) in this series.

+In the example below, we use the R `sample()` function to randomly sample our data in order to partition observations into a training-set and test-set.
+  The `sample()` function randomly samples a specified (with the parameter `size`) number of values from an input vector (first argument) the user provides.
+The parameter `replace` specifies whether the same value can be sampled from the input vector again: this would mimic the behavior of sampling a population, where we assume the sampling does not change the composition of the population.
+However, in the present case, we want to assign individual observations exclusively to the training-set or the test-set.
+If we draw an observation into the test-set, we don't want it accidentally getting picked again for either the test-set or training set.
+  In order to accomplish this, we invoke `sample()` with `replace=F`.

+In the following example, we will generate a simple linear regression model with a continuous `x` predictor/explanatory variable.
+We shall see that the predicted variables fall along a continuum, depending on `x`.
+We will split the original sample into a training-set (about 80% of the data) and a test-set (the remaining 20% of the data).
+We will fit the model to the training-set, then evaluate it using the test-set.
+Our metric for model performance will be the mean-squared-error (MSE), which is the average squared residual between the prediction line and the test-set observations.
+  This metric is a reasonable default choice for evaluating predictions made on a continuous scale (our response variable `y` is continuous here).

+We begin by splitting the observations in our sample into a training-set and a test-set:

 ```
 ###########################################################